Faculty and Staff

 schroepferjw@vmi.edu

-MAJ Schroepfer earned his B.A. in Near Eastern Languages and Literatures from the University of California at Berkeley and his M.A. and Ph.D. from the University of Texas at Austin.
-He has taught several introductory and upper-division Arabic courses since joining the faculty at VMI.
-He has worked in leadership and teaching roles for both VMI’s Arabic Startalk program and Project GO.
-His research focuses on Arabic dialectology and sociolinguistics in Arabic-speaking communities, with a particular interest in Egypt.
-His scholarly work has appeared in Penn Working Papers in Linguistics (The University of Pennsylvania Press), The Semitic Languages (Routledge), The International Journal of Arabic Linguistics, and Arabic Dialectology: Methodology and Field Work (Harrassowitz).
+Dr. Schroepfer earned his B.A. in Near Eastern Languages and Literatures from the University of California at Berkeley and his Ph.D. in Middle Eastern Languages and Cultures from the University of Texas at Austin.
+He has taught all levels of Arabic courses offered at VMI.
+His research revolves around Arabic dialectology and sociolinguistics in Arabic-speaking communities, with a particular interest in Egypt.
+He is an author of the book A Grammar of Arabic (Routledge).
+His articles have been published in University of Pennsylvania Working Papers in Linguistics, International Journal of Arabic Linguistics, Die Wiener Zeitschrift für die Kunde des Morganlandes, The Semitic Languages (Routledge), and Arabic Dialectology: Methodology and Field Work (Harrassowitz).

 Taylor L. Seaman